arduino/library-registry/FAQ.md

 1. Update the `version` in your `library.properties`.
 1. Tag your library once more and push the new tag (or create a release if your web hosting offers a way to do it, for example with GitHub "releases").

-Our indexer checks for new releases every hour and will eventually fetch and publish your new release.
+[Our indexer](#how-is-the-library-manager-index-generated) checks for new releases every hour and will eventually fetch and publish your new release.

-### What are the requirements for publishing new releases of libraries already in the Library Manager index?
+### What are the requirements for publishing new releases of libraries already in the Library Manager list?

 <a id="update-requirements"></a>